 Except as required by applicable law, you must not release to anyone outside NFPD any confidential information including, without limitation: any information about a member of the public or a NFPD member (medical or otherwise); competitive bid data; local, regional or national security information; and any other information that might be used to the detriment of NFPD, its members or the public.

 You must not allow other employment or activities to conflict with your duties to NFPD.
 You must immediately disclose a conflict of interest in writing to the Fire Chief or as otherwise required by applicable law.
-In the event of a conflict of interest, which conflict shall be determined in the Fire Chief's sole discretion, you must immediately cease the action causing the conflict, or obtain a waiver of the conflict from the Fire Chief.
+In the event of a conflict of interest, which conflict shall be determined in the Fire Chief's sole discretion, you must immediately cease the action causing the conflict or obtain a waiver of the conflict from the Fire Chief.

 Personal Gain Prohibited.